bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Relationships team to show designs for 4857 - In-app notification of suspended account.
 1. Online Banking design review ? - Loren
 1. NSF changes to be review - Loren
+1. Is there any work remaining for embedding change on the project team? - If yes, how should we get there? - Trish/Simona

 ----
 Sep 25, 2020